Dizengoff 99

 Dizengoff 99 (דיזנגוף 99) is a 1979 Israeli comedy-drama film written and directed by Avi Nesher.
 It stars Gali Atari, Gidi Gov, Meir Suissa, and Anat Atzmon.
 The film portrays life around Dizengoff Street in Tel Aviv-Jaffa during the late 1970s.
 It was filmed in Tel Aviv and released in Israel and the United States under the title Dizengoff 99, and in West Germany as Three Under the Roof (Drei unter'm Dach).
 The film is regarded as a cult classic.

-Plot
+Plot summary

 The film follows three roommates—Natti (Gidi Gov), Moshon (Meir Suissa), and Ossi (Anat Atzmon)—who share an apartment at 99 Dizengoff Street in Tel Aviv-Jaffa.
 Ossi works at an insurance company, and together the three decide to produce a film using stolen equipment.
 The story depicts their efforts to make the film alongside their romantic relationships and social experiences.